openpay-innovations/openpay-payment-gateway-for-woocommerce/README.md

 Openpay uses default statuses from Woocommerce.

-#### Pending
+## Pending
 Customer completes the Openpay plan and will be redirected to merchant website.
 WooCommerce order is created in `Pending` status before the plan is captured.

-#### Processing
+## Processing
 If Plan is successfully captured then WooCommerce order status will be changed to `Processing`.
-Every 30 minutes cron will check the pending orders in the system that are in status `Preparation in progress` status, that will update the wooCommerce order status to `Payment accespted` if the Openpay plan status is active otherwise order will move to cancelled state in WooCommerce.
+Every 30 minutes cron will check the pending orders in the system that are in status `Preparation in progress` status, that will update the WooCommerce order status to `Processing` if the Openpay plan status is active otherwise order will move to cancelled state in WooCommerce.

 ### Refunded
 All the Orders with status i.e`Processing` can be partially or fully refunded in Openpay.
 If whole amount is refunded then order status will be changed to `Refunded`.

-### Canceled
+## Canceled
 Cron job will move the WooCommerce orders to `Canceled` state if the Openpay plan status is not active.

 ## Scheduled Job Test

-Cron can be tested manually by browsing this link - <wordpress-root-url>/wp-cron.php.
+Cron can be tested manually by browsing this link - `<wordpress-root-url>/wp-cron.php`.
 All WooCommerce orders which have been paid using Openpay payment method but are in `Pending` status and are older than 30 mins will be changed to “Processing” or “Canceled” state.

 ## License